Empire-Strikes-Back/Flula/readme.txt

 releases

-- we, programs, have releases
+- we, programs, have releases - binaries can be downloaded from repository/releases
 - we, libraries, use our commit hashes

 one branch, forks, no git tags